vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/intro/getting_started.md

   buildpack: hwc_buildpack
 ```

-This application manifest is minimal, but specifes a few important details for hosting an ASP.NET app in PCF.
+This application manifest is minimal, but specifies a few important details for hosting an ASP.NET app in PCF.
 It specifies that the container RAM should be 2GB, the app should run on a Windows 2016 cell, and use the Hostable Web Core to start the application (HWC is what IIS uses to run apps under the covers).
 There are many more tunables available in the [application manifest](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) you may want to tweak later on.

 ## Memory Configuration

 Don't set the application memory below 2G when _first_ pushing the app to PCF.
 Once you have the app successfully running it's recommended to then go back and tune the memory down to the amount the application requires.
 Generally that means you should never configure an ASP.NET application with anything less than 512MB of memory.

-While an application that goes over the configured memory limit will be killed by the container it's possible for your application to fail in other ways in low memory situations, such as failing some requests because of OutOfMemoryExceptions.
+While an application that goes over the configured memory limit will be killed by the container it's possible for your application to fail in other ways in low memory situations, such as failing some requests because of `OutOfMemoryExceptions`.
 This is why it's important to test your application settings but more importantly implement proper health checks and application level monitoring.

 ## Health Check Configuration